NYSCP Child Protection Medical Assessments - North Yorkshire

 The following people may give consent to a child protection medical assessment:

-• Any person with Parental Responsibility, providing they have the capacity to do so;
+• Any person with parental responsibility (PR), providing they have the capacity to do so.

 • A Family Proceedings Court as part of a direction attached to an Emergency Protection Order, an Interim Care Order or a Child Assessment Order.

-If the local authority wishes an examination to take place but the person with Parental Responsibility refuses to give consent, the paediatrician should consider the case in its entirety and if the paediatrician decides the examination is in the child’s best interest and/or there is a public interest then they should refer to the local authority to obtain consent by court order.
+If a strategy meeting/discussion has recommended a child protection medical assessment but the person with parental responsibility refuses to give consent, the professionals involved should consider the case in its entirety.
+If they decide the examination is in the child’s best interest and/or there is a public interest, then they should refer to the local authority to obtain consent by court order.
 Advice can be taken from senior colleagues and indemnity organisations.
-The local authority would need a court order to override the refusal of the party with Parental Responsibility.
+The local authority would need a court order to override the refusal of the party with parental responsibility.

 Arranging the Child Protection Medical Assessment

-The strategy meetings must consider, in consultation with the named Doctor / Paediatrician (if not part of the strategy discussion/meeting), the need for and the timing of a child protection medical assessment
+The strategy meeting must consider, in consultation with the paediatrician, the need for and the timing of a child protection medical assessment.

-Either the police or Children’s Social Care can request a child protection medical assessment.
-The assessment should be arranged with the nearest acute provider of paediatric services – either via the paediatrician on call or the hospital safeguarding children team:
+Either the Police or Children’s Social Care can request a child protection medical assessment.
+The assessment should be arranged with the nearest acute provider of paediatric services.

 Child Protection Medical Reports

-The child protection medical report should be completed in accordance with the guidance in the RCPCH Child Protection Companion (RCPCH, 2013).
+The child protection medical report should be completed in accordance with the guidance in the RCPCH Child Protection Companion (RCPCH, 2013, updated 2017 onwards).

 All reports and diagrams should be signed and dated by the doctor undertaking the examination.